rx-angular/rx-angular/libs/template/let/src/lib/docs/Readme.md

 Read detailed information about the [reactive state]([reactive context](https://github.com/rx-angular/rx-angular/tree/main/libs/template/docs/reactive-context.md) in our docs.

-## Contextual template state
+## Contextual state in the template

 ![Contextual-State](https://user-images.githubusercontent.com/10064416/192659019-279925c4-bb85-44df-a6e3-7d160fdb1874.png)

-Contextual template state is [reactive context]() as specification.
-This could also be visualized in component templates
+Contextual template state is [reactive context]() accessible in the template.
+This can help to handle loading spinner, error and success messages.

 ## Local variables